WCET (TV)

-WCET, virtual channel 48 (UHF digital channel 17), is a Public Broadcasting Service (PBS) member television station licensed to Cincinnati, Ohio, United States.
+WCET (channel 48) is a PBS member television station in Cincinnati, Ohio, United States.
 The station is owned by the Greater Cincinnati Television Educational Foundation, a subsidiary of Public Media Connect.
 WCET was the first licensed public television station in the United States.
-Its studios are located in the Crosley Telecommunications Center on Central Parkway in Cincinnati, and its transmitter is located on Chickasaw Street in the CUF section of Cincinnati.
-Master control operations are based at the studios of sister PBS member station WPTD in Dayton.
+Its studios are located at the Crosley Telecommunications Center on Central Parkway in downtown Cincinnati, and its transmitter is located on Chickasaw Street in the CUF section of Cincinnati.
+Master control operations are based at the studios of sister PBS member station WPTD (channel 16) at the ThinkTV TeleCenter on South Jefferson Street in downtown Dayton.

-On cable, the station is available on channel 13 on most systems in the market.